franboud/fbquicknav.js/README.md

 ```

 ### section_class
-Default: `.js-quicknav-section`.
+Default: `.jsQuicknav__section`.
 This is the class name of the sections that will be added in the quicknav.

 ### section_class_hide
-Default: `.js-quicknav-hide`.
-When the quicknav reaches this section, hide it automatically.
+Default: `.jsQuicknav__hide`.
+When the quicknav reaches this section, it will hide automatically.

 ### section_title
 Default: `data-quicknav-title`.
 Data attribute for the title of the section, displayed in the quick nav.